zapmal/zapmal-readme/README.md

     - Cloud Computing.
     - Coupled with a bunch of other a bit more advanced (and domain-specific) stuff.
 - 👯 Thinking about collaborating to Open Source projects.
-- ⚡ Fun fact: Just started using GitHub frequently 😅
+- ⚡ Fun fact: I enjoy algorithms and data structures.

 ### Contact me 📧
 - [Twitter](https://twitter.com/MazZgrey)